Abdelrahman-Moharram/Archive/README.md

  # TO DO:
  - add ajax to tamam far3y which depends on tamam asasy selection == done
  - implement (POST) request to  saveing daily tamam data == done
- - filter tamam by date and user
+ - filter tamam by date and user == done but still have a small bug

  - ## Qwta3 Nadafa algorithm